 INDULGE in an instant Holiday Vacation each time you immerse yourself in the imagination of artist and storyteller, Jane F. Hankins!
 Her extraordinary take on the traditional 12 Days will leave you laughing.
 Whether it is the Children’s Nativity Pageant, the Sugar Plum Fairy, or Seven Swans (In Bikinis!)
 Swimming, adding your own color to these delightful prints of Jane’s seasonal drawings will create a Christmas keepsake to enjoy for years to come!

 When we feature an artist we like to give our colorists a little peek behind the artistic genius in our Meet the Artist Q&A.

 Q&A with Jane F. Hankins – Illustrator, Author, Artist

 Q1.
 What do you enjoy drawing the most?

 Adorable characters and creatures that dwell in the land between my ears.
 In other words, all my drawings are from my own Imaginary World.
-What you are seeing in the coloring books are the creatures I love, and they are what I enjoy drawing the most.
+What you see in the coloring books are the creatures I love, and they are what I enjoy drawing the most.